 There have now been around 40,000 operations worldwide and the results are very encouraging.
 LINX® has been shown to work very effectively to stop reflux symptoms.
 As a minimally invasive procedure, it is considered safe and has fewer associated side effects than fundoplication operations (fundoplication has a 5-10% revision rate within 5 years due to technical failure or recurrent symptoms).
 Patients recover rapidly from the operation.

-- Significant and maintained reductions in reflux symptoms
+• Significant and maintained reductions in reflux symptoms.

-- The normalisation of acid exposure in the oesophagus
+• The normalisation of acid exposure in the oesophagus.

-- Significant improvements in quality of life
+• Significant improvements in quality of life.

-- Most patients remaining off medication
+• Most patients remain off medication.

-- Significantly fewer side effects than those caused by fundoplication operations
+• Significantly fewer side effects than those caused by fundoplication operations.

-- A low complication rate
+• A low complication rate.

 The LINX® implant results in pH normalisation, improved quality of life, and complete cessation of regular PPI (Proton Pump Inhibitor) in the majority of patients.
 The ability to belch and vomit is LINX®maintained after the implantation of LINX®, and post-operative moderate to severe gas-bloat is uncommon.
 When compared with laparoscopic fundoplication, rates of success in alleviating GORD (Gastro-Oesophageal Reflux Disease) symptoms and dysphagia are similar following the LINX® procedure.
 Bloating side effects are lower.
 Longer-term follow-up data demonstrates that the LINX® Management System is effective in the management of GORD (Gastro-Oesophageal Reflux Disease).